Conformal Bootstrap on the Annulus in Liouville CFT: Introduction

 \subsection{Outline of this proof}

-We divide the proof of our main theorems into the following steps: \begin{itemize} \item {\bf Step 1.} We first need to cut the correlation function of the annulus with two boundary insertions into smaller pieces, i.e. two type A annulus amplitudes ( see \eqref{typeAAmplitude} for their definition), see figure \eqref{Fig.main1}.
-These annulus amplitudes have the Dirichlet boundary condition on the red circle, which we called the gluing circle; and the Neumann boundary condition on the black circle, which decorate a boundary insertion.
-For there explicit definition, see \eqref{specialcase}
+We divide the proof of our main theorems into the following steps: \begin{itemize} \item {\bf Step 1.} We first need to cut the two-point correlation function in theorem \ref{two point bootstrap} into two annulus amplitudes, see Figure \ref{Fig.main1}.
+These annulus amplitudes have the Dirichlet boundary condition on the red circle, which is called the gluing circle; and the Neumann boundary condition on the black circle, which is decorated by a boundary insertion.
+Roughly speaking, for $\tilde{\bm{\varphi}}\in \mathcal{H}$, when we parameterize the Dirichlet boundary as $\sqrt{q}e^{i\theta}$, $\theta\in [0,2\pi)$